Canada has reopened its borders to fully vaccinated travelers from the United States.

 “Canadians’ safety and security always come first.
-With rising vaccination rates and fewer cases [of COVID-19] in Canada, we can begin to safely ease border measures,” said The Honourable Patty Hajdu, Minister of Health.
+With rising vaccination rates and fewer cases [of COVID-19] in Canada, we can begin to safely ease border measures,” said The Honourable Patty Hajdu, Minister of Health, in a press release announcing the new measures.
 “A gradual approach to reopening will allow our health authorities to monitor the COVID-19 situation here and abroad.
 Canadians have worked hard and sacrificed for each other, and because of that work, we can take these next steps safely.”

 August 9, 2021 – Allow entry for non-essential travel to fully vaccinated U.S citizens and permanent residents, residing in the United States.
 Permit international flights to land at Halifax Stanfield International Airport, Québec City Jean Lesage International Airport, Ottawa Macdonald-Cartier International Airport, Winnipeg James Armstrong Richardson International Airport, and Edmonton International Airport (the date depends on readiness of airports).
 International flights are currently permitted to land at the international airports in Toronto, Montreal, Calgary and Vancouver.
 Exempt fully vaccinated travelers from quarantine.

 September 7, 2021 – Open borders to fully vaccinated travelers.